Music of Suriname: Javanese-Surinamese music

+In modern Javanese music, Pop Jawa has become very mainstream.
+Pop Jawa consists of western instruments mixed with Javanese vocals.

-Hindi-Surinamese music/Baithak Gana
+Indo-Surinamese music/Baithak Gana

 Indian music arrived with immigrants from South Asia.
 This originally included folk music played with dhantal, tabla, sitar, harmonium and dholak, later including tassa drums.
 Music was mostly Hindu songs called bhajans, as well as filmi.
 The tan singing style is unique to the Indian community in Suriname and Guyana.